Track tigers, chase light, and sharpen your eye with expert photographers guiding the way.

 Stay: The Oberoi

-Highlights: Option to visit Sevagram Ashram — a peaceful interlude and a moment to shift photographic gears
+Highlights: Optional visit to Sevagram Ashram: a peaceful interlude and a moment to shift photographic gears

 On the return drive to Nagpur airport, you’ll have the option to visit Sevagram Ashram.
 Capture the textures of spun khadi cloth, quiet domestic spaces, and the living legacy of Gandhi’s philosophy.
 Then fly to Delhi and check in to your hotel for the night.